HouzuoGuo/laitos/doc/[Daemon]-DNS-server.md

 - By default, each app command is given 29 seconds to complete unless the timeout duration is overriden by `PLT` command processor mechanism.
 - Recursive DNS resolvers on the public Internet usually expects a query response from laitos in less than 10 seconds.
-  However, in preactice, many app commands take more than 10 seconds to complete, in which case the public recursive DNS resolver will respond to DNS client with an error "(upstream) name server failure".
+  However, in practice, many app commands take more than 10 seconds to complete, in which case the public recursive DNS resolver will respond to DNS client with an error "(upstream) name server failure".
 Don't worry - internally, laitos patiently waits for the command completion (or time out), and makes the command response ready for immediate retrieval when the user invokes the identical app command within 30 seconds of the command completion.